 PE: All the children participate in P.E. unless excluded for medical reasons and will therefore need a P.E. kit to change into for these lessons and a P.E. bag to keep this in.
 P.E. kit consists of t-shirt in your child's team colours Red (Plym) Yellow (Tamar) Blue (Dart) Green (Tavy) and black shorts for indoor activities.
 Foundation Stage children wear white t-shirts with the school logo.
 Children do P.E. indoors barefoot but will require plimsolls/velcro trainers for outdoor activities.
 Track suits or jogging bottoms can be worn for outdoor P.E sessions during the Autumn and Spring terms.

 Only watches and stud earrings may be worn at school and must be removed for P.E. on grounds of safety.
 Rings, necklaces and bracelets are not to be worn.
-This applies equally to boys and girls.

 Please ensure your child only brings a small bag just large enough to contain the essential items they will need for school.
 Foundation Stage children just require a coat and their book bag.
 Children in Key Stage 2 have lockers to keep their coats and bags in during the school day.